mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 ## Takeaways
 * Memorization is a prevalent problem for many meta-learning tasks and algorithms
-* Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level overfitting
+* Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level overfitting.
+The model can generalize to *new points* within a training task, but cannot generalize to a *new task*
 * Meta-regularization can effectively control the memorization problem, and expands the meta-learning to the domains that it was once hard to be effective on
 * 👉 Keep calm and remain adaptive!